 To date, the method of detecting changes in rainfall and how to take into account changes to agricultural risk management tools and methods has remained at the heart of the concerns of farmers, livestock breeders, and rural communities in the Algerian basin (Khaldi 2005).
 Historically, agricultural seasons have been modeled on the rate of mean rainfall.
 Interpretations of the results have focused on the sequential chronological variations of the annual rains and several major droughts since the 1970s (Habibi et al. 2018) associated with the spatial phenomena occurring in the basin (Merabti et al. 2018).

 To study the temporal variability of rainfall and monitor the temporal evolution of rainfall, several researchers used principal component analysis (PCA), which has been applied in numerous studies discussed above (Kousari et al. 2014; Zarei et al. 2016a; Merabti et al. 2018).
 However, Medjerab & Henia (2005) used PCA without rotation of monthly data from 220 stations between the years of 1942 and 1990 in northwestern Algeria.
-The results were validated by factorial discriminatory analysis (FDA).
+The results were validated by factorial discriminant analysis (FDA).
 In addition, Hebal & Remini (2012) investigated a series of annual, seasonal, and monthly precipitation from 55 stations which covered three major basins (Seybouse, Isser, and Tafna).
 They observed that the distribution of rains obeyed the following three cases: (1) its distribution increased with altitude, (2) its distribution decreased from east to west, and (3) rainfall decreased further away from the shore.

 Different spatial interpolation methods have already been utilized in related fields: generally, the geostatistical approach including Theissen method, inverse distance weighted (IDW) method, spline method, and kriging ordinary method (ESRI 2008).